Alok1410/Frameworks/README.md

 # Frameworks
-All types of Automation rameworks and Design Pattern
+All types of Automation frameworks and Design Pattern